dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This step allows you to reclassify the legend of your land cover map for computing Sub-Indicator B.

 ..
 Note:: In contrast to Sub-Indicator A, the land cover legend used for the calculation of Sub-Indicator B does not necessarily have to be the 10 UN-SEEA classes.
-In this sub-indicator, the UN-SEEA legend can be adapted to the national context to ensure that it adequately captures the key degradation and improvement transitions identified in the prior step.
+In this sub-indicator, the classification legend can be adapted to the national context to ensure that it adequately captures the key degradation and improvement transitions identified in the country.
 For instance, a given country may decide to differentiate "natural forests" from "tree plantations" in sub-indicator B.

 For this reason, this step allows users to apply a new reclassification, or alternatively, use the same reclassification rules defined in Sub-Indicator A. In the latter case,you can access the the reclassification matrix you created and saved earlier by clicking the upload button amnd choosing the file.
 For both cases, the land cover reclassification rules must be a :code:`.CSV` file, following the same method as in the prior step.

-Check the :ref:`Annex <Annex>` for the template that can be modified for your landcover legend.
+Check the :ref:`Annex <Annex>` for a template that can be modified for your landcover legend.

 Uploading a transition matrix for computing Sub-Indicator B